 In particular, PRINCE2 Agile explains what to ‘fix or flex’ for the 6 performance targets of PRINCE2 (time, cost, quality, scope, risks, benefits).

 For PRINCE2 Agile, time and cost are fixed.
 These cannot change.
-However, in order to be able to deliver what the customer truly needs, scope and products’ quality criteria can be flexed.
+However, to be able to deliver what the customer truly needs, scope and the products’ quality criteria can be flexed.

-What to flex has to be agreed with the customer.
-Typically, this is done using Agile prioritization techniques such as MoSCoW, coupled with sprint backlogs.
+What to flex must be agreed with the customer.
+Typically, to achieve this PRINCE2 Agile uses prioritization techniques such as MoSCoW, coupled with sprint backlogs.